Rotten-LKZ/concisedb/update.md

 This file shows you what updated every version.

+## Version 0.2.3 on 2022-04-02

+Rm: delete the redundant files

 ## Version 0.2.2 on 2022-04-02

+*This version was deleted because of redundant files*

 Fix: the data won't bind Proxy after using `db.read()` or `db.readSync()`
 Add: using jest for unit testing